basp/nanibot/README.md

 > so far I'm pleased on how things are falling together.

 ## overview
-Nanibot is not really a framework but it does claim to be a bot by virtue of all the little pieces that are included.
-By design, the aim has always been to be more of a library of useful bits and less of a framework that you have to conform to.
+Nanibot is library but it also claims to be a bot, by virtue of all the little pieces that are included.
+By design, the aim has always been to be a library and definitely not a framework.
+As such it can hopefully be useful in a variety of scenarios.

 ### nani
 The `nani` modules are part of the core bot.
 When considering only those